bitmakerlabs/twitmaker/README.md

 Finally, use jQuery DOM manipulation to update the list of tweets by adding the HTML response from the server to the top.

-## 2. jQuery AJAX request with JSON response
+## Part 2: jQuery AJAX request with JSON response

 Receiving HTML from the server is fine when you're the one writing the code on both the client and the server, since you know exactly what markup is required.